19 Plants That Repel Bugs

 To use this natural insect repellent, you can crush lemon balm leaves and rub them directly onto your skin or use them in a homemade insect spray.

-You can also plant lemon balm around your garden or outdoor sitting area to naturally repel bugs.
+Plant lemon balm around your garden or outdoor sitting area to naturally repel bugs.

 One thing to note is that lemon balm can also attract bees and other pollinators, so it’s important to keep that in mind if you or anyone around you has a bee allergy.

-But if you’re looking for a natural way to keep mosquitoes and other pests at bay, adding lemon balm to your garden or homemade insect repellent is definitely worth considering.
+But if you’re looking for a natural way to keep mosquitoes and other pests at bay, adding lemon balm to your garden or homemade insect repellent is worth considering.

 16. Marigolds